What can I expect on my first visit?

 Some sleep apnea sufferers refuse to use a CPAP machine.
 We know that going in so we're not going to force that on you.
 Other people have a fear of CPAP but they don't really know why, and they've never tried it and for severe sleep apnea maybe that's still the best option and we will work through that with the patients.

 Goals are important because you don't want to just treat a patient based off of what you think is best for them. and they're not going to be happy or open to that.
-As a APP, I want to know what ytour goals are, so we can work through a journey together and get you where you want to be.
+As a APP, I want to know what tour goals are, so we can work through a journey together and get you where you want to be.

 How much schooling does a Physician Assistant have to complete?

 Physician assistants typically go through four years of undergrad and an additional two years in their masters program to become physician assistants.
 They do an entire year of clinical rotations.
 They also are board certified nationally and they are required to re-certify every ten years which is not typical of other professions.
-We are also required to have at least 100 hours of continuing medical education every two years.
+They are also required to have at least 100 hours of continuing medical education every two years.

 How much schooling does a Nurse Practitioner have to complete?